pwr-cloudprogramming/a12-wiktor0072/README.md

 # Reflections

+I've chosed dynamoDB, because:
+ - Schema-less: DynamoDB is a NoSQL database, meaning it doesn't require a fixed schema.
+This allows for more flexibility in handling varying data structures.
+ - Document and Key-Value Store: It supports both document and key-value store models, making it versatile for different types of applications.

 In this project, I learned:

  - Understanding of DynamoDB's NoSQL database model and its key components such as tables, items, and attributes.